maryam-na/Mid_bootcamp_project/project_details_regression.md

 - **Sqft_living15**: Living room area in 2015(implies - some renovations).
 This might or might not have affected the lotsize area.
 - **Sqft_lot15**: lotSize area in 2015(implies - some renovations).

-### Exploring the data

-We encourage you to thoroughly understand your data and take the necessary steps to prepare your data for modeling before building exploratory or predictive models.
-Since this is a classification model, you can use linear regression for classification for building a model.
-You are also encouraged to use other models in your project including KNN, decision trees for regression.
-To explore the data, you can use the techniques that have been discussed in class.
-Some of them include using the describe method, checking null values, using _matplotlib_ and _seaborn_ for developing visualizations.
-The data has a number of categorical and numerical variables.
-Explore the nature of data for these variables before you start with the data cleaning process and then data pre-processing (scaling numerical variables and encoding categorical variables).
-You will also use tableau to visually explore the data further.

-### Model

-Use different models to compare the accuracies and find the model that best fits your data.
-You can use the measures of accuracies that have been discussed in class.
-Please note that while comparing different models, make sure you use the same measure of accuracy as a benchmark.